 There is one important thing to keep in mind: the time series data itself is a record, not a projection.
 That record, however, contains information which can allow us to make educated guesses about what we can reasonably expect in the future.
 It is the task of time series anomaly detection to use those reasonable expectations to find actionable signals in the data, because those signals often take the form of anomalies (i.e. unexpected deviations in the data).

-The key performance indicators (KPIs) which are best suited for analysis as a time series are the ones which are inherently time-oriented and repeatedly sampled.
+The key performance indicators (KPIs) which are best suited for analysis as a time series data are the ones which are inherently time-oriented and repeatedly sampled.
 Here are some common examples:

 Daily active users